frishkorn/general/README.md

 * R - Review Mode - Picks random questions and shows only the correct answer until the user hits 'X'.
 * P - Practice Mode - Picks random questions until the user hits 'X'.
 Keeps score and prints result at the end.
 * E - Exam Mode - FCC style 35 question test with only a certain number of questions per group.
 * S - Series Mode - Starts from the last question in the pool and continues through the whole list.
+Remembers where you left off.
 * X - Exit.

-NOTE: You can clear all attempts and reset series mode by pressing (C).
+NOTE: You can clear all attempts and reset series mode by pressing C.